Fireside Chat Series

-The Turing Way team collaborates with different international communities to co-design and co-host Fireside Chat events that are online hosted informal discussions on topics of shared interests across research communities.
-Speakers are invited from diverse backgrounds and perspectives to present their views, contextualise the topics in their areas of work and catalyse cross-community collaborations through knowledge sharing.
+The Turing Way team collaborates with different international communities to co-design and co-host Fireside Chat events that are informal yet structured discussions on topics of shared interests across research communities.
+Speakers are invited from diverse backgrounds and perspectives present their views, contextualise the topics in their areas of work and catalyse cross-community collaborations through knowledge sharing.

 What is a fireside chat?

 A fireside chat is a personal and interactive discussion involving a moderator and guest, allowing an audience to gain insights into the guest’s personal stories and thoughts on various topics. - Source: Vimeo.
 (2022)